e1c/challenge/README.md

-# challenge
+# Ice Cream website challenge
-# WPDC - WordPress Docker Compose

-Easy WordPress development with Docker and Docker Compose.

 With this project you can quickly run the following: